yordan-kanchelov/nestjs-undici/docs/axios-migration-guide.md

 ## Summary

-The new axios compatibility features make migration straightforward:
+Migration from `@nestjs/axios` is straightforward:

 1. Change imports from `@nestjs/axios` to `nestjs-undici-interceptors`
-2. Use `HttpModule.registerAxiosCompatible()` for automatic config mapping
+2. That's it!
+Your existing configuration and code will work
+3. The `HttpModule.register()` method automatically detects and maps axios options
-3. Existing interceptor code works with `httpService.axiosRef.interceptors`
+4. Existing interceptor code works with `httpService.axiosRef.interceptors`
-4. Response structure and error handling remain the same
+5. Response structure and error handling remain the same
-5. Get 60-70% performance improvement with minimal changes
+6. Get 60-70% performance improvement with minimal changes

+The library automatically handles:
+- Configuration mapping (timeout, maxRedirects, agents, proxy, etc.)
+- Response transformation to axios-compatible format
+- Error structure compatibility
+- All convenience methods (get, post, put, delete, etc.)

 For the best performance, consider migrating to the native Undici API over time, but the axios-compatible API will continue to be supported.